for-submission/TextMaster/README.md

 |   opportunity    | 94.83% |

 If you want to try opinion mining on your own data, please replace the content in `data/text.txt`.

-## Contact
-If you have any problems, please email: yuweiwan2-c@my.cityu.edu.hk